TiredSkitarii/dragons-dice-gaming-club/README.md

 The Contact form is a standardised form that allows users to message Dragon's Dice gaming club, to join the club, join an event, sign up for the newsletter or even just ask a question.

 The Contact form consists of four fields, all of which are required to successfully submit the form - the Users name, a contact email address for them, the reason for contacting them, and the content of the message itself - all of these are text fields are text entry fields, except for the contact reason, which is a drop down listing the most common reasopns for contact: Sign up to club, sign up for Newsletter, Sign up for an event or Question/other message.
+All the entry fields are mandatory, which prevents an incomplete form being submitted.
 Filling out and Submiting the form through the Submit button will take the user to the Success page.

 The Contact form does not contain the usual footer, as it is not a "main" webpage - rather than contain information to be browsed, it has a direct purpose in enabling contact with the Club's admin team, so is focused solely on that.